im-github-training/1-introduction-to-github/.github/steps/combined.md

 !['git status'](/images/1-step-shell-7.svg)

-Nice, looks like the file was moved from the staging area to the repository!
+Nice, looks like the files were moved from the staging area to the repository!

-We can confirm the commit is part of our repository history by doing a `git log`:
+We can confirm that the commit is part of our repository history by doing a `git log`:

 <!--
 ```shellSession